WinVector/Examples/rebalance/ROC_shape.md

 </pre>

 This *is* the curve for the a=1 case.
-The claimed s is just given by solving for a curve with paramets (a,b) for what value is of s to we have the following two expression equal.
+The claimed s is just given by solving for a curve with shape parameters (a,b) for what value is of s to we have the following two expression equal.

 <pre>
 (1 - 0.5)^s  == 1 - I(t; a, b)